 Get Your Fans Involved

 Social media is a great tool to promote your book, but it’s also a great way to interact with your fans.
 Fans are more than willing to post about books that they love, so don’t be afraid to ask them for assistance!

 Here’s how and what to ask them to get involved:

-Ask them to submit book reviews through Amazon.
+Submit book reviews to your book through Amazon.

 Share your book across all social media platforms

 Spread the book in their universities or organizations

 Dedicated fans want to see more of you, and love it when you interact through social media.
 If you also include rewards to sweeten the deal, you may potentially have yourself a full operating team that may get you on the front pages of any social platform!